 Lupus affects several hundred thousand people in the United States.
 It strikes women more often than men, and blacks more often than whites.

-Symptoms of lupus vary greatly, depending on which tissues have been attacked and to what degree.
+Symptoms of lupus vary, depending on which tissues have been attacked and to what degree.
 Early symptoms of lupus are nonspecific, meaning they could be caused by a number of conditions:

 - aches and pains